 Tell us about your background.

-I received my Bachelors degree from the University of North Carolina at Chapel Hill where I studied Operations Research, which is one of Mathematical Science.
+I received my bachelor’s degree from the University of North Carolina at Chapel Hill where I studied Operations Research, which is a mathematical science.
 Then, I went to Duke University where I received my Ph.D. in Statistics and Decision Sciences.

 How did you get started at EPA?

-I started as a post doctoral fellow working on predicting levels of air pollution around the country at different points in time.
-I really wanted to work with the health side of the equation, so I moved to NHEERL.
+I started as a post-doctoral fellow working on predicting levels of air pollution around the country at different points in time.
+I really wanted to work with the health side of the equation, so I moved to a different lab.
 Eventually I was hired into my current position.